Examples Of Operant Conditioning That Can Help Control OCD

 Examples of Operant Conditioning that Can Help Control OCD

 Examples of operant conditioning therapies to help control OCD show just how positive and negative rewards can help control OCD.
 When an individual engages in a compulsive behavior they are rewarded by a reduction in stress.
 The stress builds until the individual gives in and performs the compulsive behavior then the stress is released.
 The following are two examples of operant conditioning that can help control OCD:

-- Exposure therapy - Using exposure therapy, a therapist may ask the individual to refrain from their compulsion until the stress dissipates.
-This is a positive reinforcement for not engaging in the unwanted behavior.
+Using exposure therapy, a therapist may ask the individual to refrain from their compulsion until the stress dissipates.
+This is a positive reinforcement for not engaging in unwanted behavior.

-- Behavioral therapy - a therapist may ask the individual to replace their compulsive behavior with a different, healthy behavior.
+A therapist may ask the individual to replace their compulsive behavior with different, healthy behavior.
 This is a positive reinforcement that teaches the individual that there are other methods for coping with their anxiety/stress.